ChrisWhealy/wasm_sha3/README.md

 ## The "Keccak" Function

-SHA3 manipulates the input data using a function that has been given the made up name of "Keccak".
+SHA3 manipulates the input data using a function that has been given the made up name of "Keccak" (pronounced "ket chak").

 The Keccak function belongs to a category of functions known as "sponge" functions.
 This name has been chosen because like a physical sponge, this function first "absorbs" any amount of data into its internal state, then "squeezes" out a result.